 On Sunday, teams of foreign and local non-governmental organizations (NGOs) attempted to reduce the vast deficit by supplying 500 families in Larkana with temporary shelters, along with basic survival kits such as jerrycans and buckets to fetch and store water, and kitchen sets to enable families to cook.
 A drop in the ocean in a many ways, but something nonetheless.

 Larkana’s pre-flood population of around 345,000 has been swollen to over half a million, as the Indus River expanded to 40 times its usual size in places.
 The roaring, unstoppable river has spawned a tidal wave of people – on the roads, into towns and cities, all seeking refuge, shelter, food and dry land.
-A vast ebb and flow of water and people, and of tear for the vast losses incurred.
+A vast ebb and flow of water and people, and of tears for the vast losses incurred by so many.

 “My farm is under water, and we will not be able to plant even if the water goes,” said Shabaz, one of the 500 heads-of-households in the line-up to receive the material.